vault27/Foundation/ipsec.md

 Below is their meaning and description

-## SPI
+## 2. SPI

 - SPI is a number
 - It is used in both phases during tunnels establishment and in both tunnels: data and control
-- Each peer generates its own SPI and sends to peer
+- Each peer generates its own SPI and sends to peer during Tunnel 1 creation and Tunnel 2 creation
-- So after Phase 2 completes, each side knows two SPIs: one for inbound traffic, one for outbound traffic
+- Different SPIs for different tunnels are generated
+- For full IPSec connection with 2 tunnels router has to generate 2 SPIs
 - The SPI is never reused between peers
-- It uniquely identifies the IPsec SA in the device’s Security Association Database (SAD)
+- Phase 1 tunnel SA is uniquely identified by 2 SPIs: inbound and outbound - in the router's memory
+- Phase 2 tunnel SA is uniquely identified by 1 SPI, but at the same time there are 2 SAs in routers memory for each Phase 2 tunnel: Inbound SA and Outbound SA
 - The ESP header in data packets uses the SPI as the first field to indicate which SA/key to use
 - SPI is the lookup key: Incoming ESP/AH packets contain SPI → device looks it up in the SAD
 - SPI in an ESP header is not encrypted
-- The SAD is a per-device table that stores all active Security Associations (SAs).
-Each SA represents a unidirectional IPsec tunnel (or flow) with all the parameters needed to process packets
+- One SA for Phase 1: how to decrypt/encrypt and authenticate packets arriving at the device and leaving device  based on SPI inside IKE Protocol
-- Inbound SA: How to decrypt and authenticate packets arriving at the device
+- Inbound SA for Phase 2: how to decrypt and authenticate packets arriving at the device based on SPI inside ESP protocol
-- Outbound SA: How to encrypt and authenticate packets leaving the device
+- Outbound SA for Phase 2: How to encrypt and authenticate packets leaving the device based on SPI inside ESP protocol
-- `Outbound SPI` - The SPI my router inserts into ESP packets I send
+- `Outbound SPI` - The SPI my router inserts into ESP and IKE packets I send
-- `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
+- `Inbound SPI` - The SPI my router expects to see in ESP/IKE packets I receive
-- Every active SA has an entry in the SAD
-- Their SPIs appear ONLY inside ESP/AH packets, not in IKE messages
-- IKE messages use their own SPIs for phase 1

-## SA
+## 3. SA

 - SA - Security association - `has 2 meanings`
     - Meaning 1 - it is a set of cryptographic options that are negotiated between devices that are establishing an IPSec relationship